 Images

-The macro photographs revealed a great amount of detail about the collected sediments.
-Fig. shows typical images.
-Most of the material on the sample consisted of aggregations of phytodetritus along with fecal pellets of various types and sizes.
-Sometimes a whole animal was collected, such as the small crustacean seen in panels a and b.
+The macro photographs revealed detail about the size distribution and composition of collected sediments.
+Figure 6 shows typical images.
+Most of the material on the sample plate consisted of aggregations of phytodetritus along with fecal pellets of various types and sizes.
+Sometimes a whole animal was collected, such as the small crustacean seen in panels 6a and 6b.
 The backlight provided the best illumination for interpreting most of the images.
-For instance, the gut of the crustacean is clearly visible in panel b.
-However large, opaque objects such as the salp fecal pellet in panel c are best viewed with front lighting, as seen in panel d.
+For instance, the gut of the crustacean is clearly visible in panel 6b.
+However large, opaque objects such as the salp fecal pellet in panel 6c are best viewed with front lighting, as seen in panel 6d.
 Note the blue cast to the light in the front-lit image.
 Both the front and back lights use the same type of white LED, but the backlight passes through much more seawater, filtering out the shorter wavelengths.